 I hold a Masters Degree in Piano Performance from the University of Redlands, CA where I studied under Louanne Fuchs Long.
-Since then I have continued my musical growth through the ongoing study with master teachers such as Roy Bogas, Mack McCray, and Hans Boepple, and William Wellborn.
+Since then I have continued my musical growth through the ongoing study with master teachers such as Roy Bogas, Mack McCray, Hans Boepple, and William Wellborn.
 I am a member of the Music Teachers Association of California (MTAC), the National Music Teachers Association (MTNA), the Berkeley Piano Club, and the Performing Arts Society.
 I perform regularly in both the Berkeley Piano Club and Performing Arts Society and students in my studio are given many opportunities for performance in both competitive and non-competitive environments.
-These include Certificate of Merit, Sonata Contest, Baroque Festival and playing at Senior Centers.
+These include Certificate of Merit, Royal Conservatory of Music, Sonata Contest, Baroque Festival and playing at Senior Centers.
 My students are competitive in these events, regularly placing in the top positions.

 For information on how to reach me, please see my contact page.